-6.11.I AWARDS AT EACH RACE
+6 11 L AWARDS AT EACH RACE

-- Individual medals are awarded at least five places deep at each race, including the State Championships, except in the case of races with field sizes with fewer than 20 student-athletes, in which case medals are awarded at least three places deep. - Team trophies are awarded at least three places deep in each division at each race, including the State Championships.
+- Individual medals are awarded at least five places deep at each race, including the State Championships, except in the case of races with field sizes with fewer than 20 student-athletes, in which case medals are awarded at least three places deep. - b.
+Team trophies are awarded at least three places deep in each division at each race, including the State Championships.

-6.11.J.
-AWARDS FOR OVERALL SERIES
+6 11 J. AWARDS FOR OVERALL SERIES